Krv-Analytics/Thema/docs/datasetBreakdown.md

 ### **Dataset Information**
-Our dataset includes all US plants with an active coal fueled generator in 2021 – 269 plants.
+Our dataset includes all US plants with an active coal fueled generator in 2021 (269 plants).
 Coal fuels are defined as:
   - Bituminous coal
   - Lignite coal
   - Refined coal